pnshad/libft/README.md

 The project that has been submitted with a score of 125 is located in the `libft_125_submitted` folder.
 The ongoing development of other projects is located in the `new_libft` folder.

-Please note that the functions beginning with `ft_np_` inside the `new_libft` folder are NULL protected, providing additional safety measures.
+Please note that the functions beginning with `np_` inside the `new_libft` folder are NULL protected, providing additional safety measures.

 The `extra` folder contains content related to development of my own libft test (currently under development).
 This folder may include additional test files, scripts, or other resources used in the testing process.